Earnest Money Basics

 The finer details can depend on state and local law

-When a buyer purchases real property, she'll typically offer deposit money to be held in escrow to indicate that she's sincere and that she intends to go through with the purchase process.
+What is earnest money?
+When buyers purchase real property, they will typically offer deposit money to be held in escrow to indicate that they're sincere and that they intend to go through with the purchase process.
 This is fittingly referred to as "earnest money."
-The word "earnest" is a synonym for "sincere."
+The word earnest is a synonym for sincere.

 Offer a lot of it, and you'll get the seller's attention.
 Offer just a little, and the seller isn't likely to take you very seriously.